Plan your colouring devotional retreat

 How can I keep this truth in mind over the coming weeks?
 Is there anything I need to return to and think over some more?

 Talk to God about these things.

-We'd love to hear how your retreat goes, especially if you used Scripture based colouring.
+We'd love to hear how your retreat goes, especially if you used some of our Bible colouring.
 Send us an email and tell us what worked, what didn't, and what God did for you.